Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

 \textbf{Wide-field super-resolution FLIM.} Single molecule FLIM at high frame rate is enabling for super-resolution localization microscopy, where fast molecular bursts are localized for imaging below the diffraction limit.
 DNA origami samples are imaged using DNA points accumulation in nanoscale topography (DNA-PAINT) with wide-field TIRF excitation to allow super-resolution imaging in Fig. \ref{fig:5}.
 Supplementary Video 2 demonstrates wide-field lifetime imaging of the single molecule bursts with 150 ms exposure time.
 This acquisition rate is limited by our excitation intensity of $\sim 0.2$ kW/cm$^2$.
 DNA-origami structures with three binding sites separated by 80 nm are clearly resolved using Atto 542 fluorophores (Gattaquant PAINT 80G).
-For each single-molecule intensity burst, we can assign a fluorescence lifetime estimate.
-This is the first demonstration of wide-field FLIM in single-molecule localization microscopy.
-The intensity and lifetime distribution of the single-molecule localizations may also be studied (Supplementary Fig. \ref{fig:s6}).
+For each single-molecule localization, we can assign a fluorescence lifetime estimate to allow combination of wide-field FLIM with super-resolution localization microscopy.
+The intensity and lifetime distribution of the single-molecule localizations may also be studied (Supplementary Fig. 6).
 In Fig. \ref{fig:5}(c), we can resolve spatial differences in lifetime on a multi-dye sample with separate binding sites for Cy3B and Atto 565 dyes.
 Because we used a 500-532 nm excitation band for all samples, the more yellow dyes Cy3B and Atto 565 were not as bright as Atto 542 and gave low photon numbers ($< 800$) per localization. \\